Inhaltsverzeichnis

-By now, each of us has an idea of zero-waste and we have already talked about the topic a few times on this blog.
-Nevertheless, today I would like to go into more detail about what the zero-waste lifestyle is and what it is based on.
+By now, we all have an idea of what zero-waste means, and we've already discussed the topic several times on this blog.
+However, today I'd like to take a closer look at what the zero-waste lifestyle is and what it's based on.

 What exactly is zero waste?

-Zero-waste means living without creating waste.
-Realistically speaking, that's not possible at all.
-When we breathe, when we live, garbage and waste are created.
-We would only be able to get by without waste if we didn't live at all.
+Zero-waste means living without creating any waste.
+Realistically speaking, that's not even possible.
+When we breathe, when we live, we create waste.
+So, the only way we could live without waste would be to not live at all.

-Admittedly, the term “zero-waste” may not be entirely optimal.
-He seems intimidating and so incredibly huge and unreachable.
-There are therefore many on the Internet who move away from this term...
+Admittedly, the term "zero-waste" might not be entirely appropriate for this reason.
+It seems intimidating, incredibly vast, and unattainable.
+That's why many people on the internet are moving away from this term...

-With the zero-waste lifestyle, we are supposed to imitate nature to a certain extent, which produces “waste” in a cycle and converts it back into something useful.
-So we should take responsibility again for what we send out into the world.
+The zero-waste lifestyle encourages us to imitate nature to a certain extent, which produces "waste" in a circular flow and transforms it into something useful.
+We are thus encouraged to take responsibility for what we send out into the world.

-The actual goals of a zero-waste lifestyle are not to produce not one gram of waste, but rather:
+The actual goals of a zero-waste lifestyle are not to produce any waste, but rather:

-- To reduce waste and, if possible, avoid creating it
+- To reduce waste and, where possible, avoid its creation

-- To use what we have for as long and sensibly as possible
+- To use what we have as long and as meaningfully as possible

-- And so we can appreciate our owners and our possessions more again
+- And so to appreciate our owners and our property more

 Why something has to change

-Following these principles can be hard.
-We live in a throwaway society in which no value is placed on the natural cycle.
-Products are created from valuable raw materials and materials, only to be used an average of five times.
-After these few times of use, the products end up in a kind of hole in the ground to remain there for eternity.
-As a society, we assume that we have infinite resources at our disposal.
-And that's exactly where the crux of the matter lies: we don't have infinite resources.
-Every year there is a “World Depletion Day”.
+Following these principles can be difficult.
+We live in a throwaway society that places no value on the natural cycle.
+Products are made from valuable raw materials and resources, only to be used an average of five times.
+After these few uses, the products end up in a kind of hole in the ground, where they remain forever.
+As a society, we assume we have infinite resources at our disposal.
+And that's precisely the crux of the matter: We don't have infinite resources.
+Every year there is a "World Overshoot Day."

-This is the day of the current year when human demand for renewable resources exceeds the Earth's supply and capacity to reproduce those resources that year.
+This is the day of the current year on which human demand for renewable resources exceeds the supply and the Earth's capacity to reproduce those resources in that year.

-And we reach this day a little earlier every year: in 2008 it was September 23rd, but in 2018 it was August 1st.
-This can't continue like this in the long run...
+And we reach this day a little earlier every year: In 2008 it was September 23rd, but in 2018 it was already August 1st.
+This cannot continue in the long run…

 A German produces 0.6 kg of packaging waste per day.
-That's 220 kg per person per year...
-This puts us in the top spot in Europe.
-Although the Americans are significantly worse at 2 kg per day, I think it is clear what dimensions we are talking about here.
+That's 220 kg per person per year… This puts us at the top of the list in Europe.
+While the Americans are significantly worse at 2 kg per day, I think it's clear what dimensions we're talking about here.

 Out of sight, out of mind…

-Bought, opened, threw away.
-The packaging materials often disappear from our sight in seconds.
-We focus on what's in the packaging and often don't realize how much the packaging itself can make a difference.
+Bought, opened, thrown away.
+Packaging materials often disappear from our minds in seconds.
+We focus on what's inside the packaging and often fail to realize how significant the packaging itself can be.

-Then the garbage collection comes once a week and, hey presto, we no longer have anything to do with all the garbage.
+Then the garbage collection comes once a week and, whoosh, we no longer have to deal with all that garbage.

 So we never really have to deal with our consumption.